mousseng/xitools/addons/tgt/README.md

 `/tgt status` will toggle the status bar at the bottom. that attempts to display a very condensed list of status effects that afflict your target. some people prefer addons like `timers` for this, but this is less noisy.

+## todo
+- hide when chat is open
+- hide when map is open
+- incorporate `mobDb`/`ibar` information
+- add a toggle to show aforementioned information